TobyTobi/Tobiloba-s-Portfolio/README.md

 https://public.tableau.com/app/profile/YOUR_USERNAME/viz/WORKBOOK_NAME/SHEET_NAME
 ```

-The last card in the template links to a "View All" page with a Tableau logo.
+The last card in the template links to a "View All" page with a Tableau logo SVG.
 Replace or remove this if you're not a Tableau user.

 ### 8. Community & Teaching